bkper/report-menu-app/README.md

 # Report Menu App
-View reports inside the context of your Bkper book.
+View reports inside the context of your book without leaving Bkper.

 Once you install the application of type menu-app, a new menu item will appear in your Book: